Axway/streams-open-docs/content/en/docs/relnotes/20210331_streams_relnotes.md

 <!-- Add features that are removed here -->
  To stay current and align our offerings with customer demand and best practices, Axway might discontinue support for some capabilities.

-Following capabilities related to Streams Rest APIs are no longer supported:
+The following capabilities related to Streams Rest APIs are no longer supported:

 * Old Rest API Paths, refer to [New Rest API Paths](/docs/relnotes/20210331_streams_relnotes/#new-rest-api-paths).
 * Pagination related information provided as `Link` Header is no longer provided, refer to [Pagination](/docs/relnotes/20210331_streams_relnotes/#pagination).